 John A. Falk focuses his legal practice on personal injury litigation, including medical malpractice, product liability, negligence matters, motor vehicle accidents, and wrongful death matters.
 He has obtained numerous substantial recoveries that have helped his severely injured clients and their families cope with the effects of their injuries.

 John has been selected as one of the Best Lawyers in America for medical malpractice, personal injury, and product liability law since 2009.
-He was named the Best Lawyers 2017 Lawyer of the Year in the category of Personal Injury Litigation – Plaintiffs in Rochester, N.Y, as well as for 2018 in the category of Product Liability Litigation.
+He was named the Best Lawyers 2017 Lawyer of the Year in the category of Personal Injury Litigation in Rochester, N.Y, as well as for 2018 in the category of Product Liability Litigation.

 He has been featured in New York Magazine as one of the New York Area’s Top Lawyers and selected as one of the magazine’s Top Attorneys in New York, New Jersey & Connecticut.
 John is well-respected in the legal community and has been awarded Martindale-Hubbell’s highest rating in both legal ability and ethics.
 He has also been chosen as one of Upstate New York’s Super Lawyers for medical malpractice and personal injury law.

 Before joining the firm, John was an Assistant District Attorney for Monroe County prosecuting violent felony offenses.
 During his near seven years with the District Attorney’s office he gained extensive trial experience prosecuting various offenses including sex crimes and child abuse cases.
 John is a graduate of the University of Dayton School of Law and LeMoyne College.

 John has been serving as a Town Court Justice in the Town of Brighton, New York since 2008.
 In 2017, he was appointed by Chief Judge Janet DiFiore to serve on New York State’s Commission on Judicial Conduct.